 The University of Michigan has a substantial collection of comics and graphic novels on the North Campus.
 This collection includes graphic medicine works and themes, and can serve as a useful resource for exploring this topic.
-Books in this collection are discoverable through MIRLYN, the Library's online catalog, and can be requested for delivery to other campus library locations, including the Taubman Health Sciences Library.
+Books in this collection are discoverable through MIRLYN, the Library's catalog, and can be requested for delivery to other campus library locations, including the Taubman Health Sciences Library.
 You can find more information about the comics collection in the Comic Books and Graphic Novels library guide.

 The Ypsilanti District Library (YDL) is widely recognized in the Graphic Medicine community as having a substantial collection.
 This was originally funded by a grant from the Will Eisner Foundation.
 The U-M graphic medicine community is fortunate to be located nearby.
 Here are some links to more information about the graphic medicine collection at YDL.